Diseases & Conditions

 Posttraumatic arthritis is a type of arthritis that develops after an injury.
 Even when your bones heal normally, the cartilage protecting the bones can be damaged, leading to pain and stiffness over time.

-Some patients with posttraumatic arthritis may need further surgery to relieve symptoms.
+Some patients with posttraumatic arthritis may desire further surgery to relieve symptoms.
 However, for some patients, there is little pain and no need for further surgery.
 Your doctor will develop a treatment plan based on your individual symptoms.

 Bone Healing Problems